yanmarques/badcat/README.md

 That seems fine.
 You may now had noticed that a new file called `hosts.json` was created.
 This is the configuration file used to connect to the _victim_ using the attacker toolkit.

-4. Delivery and Control.
+### 4. Delivery and Control

-Deliver the generated executable to the _victim_ and execute.
+Deliver the generated executable to the _victim_ and execute it.
+In the image below you'll see a console opened, it's the Tor binary from The Tor Project.

 ![Windows screenshot of running _backdoor_](https://user-images.githubusercontent.com/28604565/143434657-6e080c8b-479a-456f-8547-d8840bb5ebb4.png)

-Configure Tor at your attacker machine and connect to the victim through the attacker toolkit.
+Now configure Tor at your attacker machine and connect to the victim through the attacker toolkit.
+The attacker toolkit already uses the default Tor socks address.

 ```bash
 $ ./attacker -f hosts.json